-through the mountains.
 Between June 17 and June 19, the Union and Confederate cavalry forces engaged each other at the Battle of Aldie, the Battle of Upperville, and the Battle of Middleburg.
-Although the Federal cavalry performed well, forcing the Rebels to give ground, Stuart successfully blocked the mountain passes, frustrating Pleasonton’s efforts to ascertain Lee’s intentions.
+Although the Federal cavalry performed well, forcing the Confederates to give ground, Stuart successfully blocked the mountain passes, frustrating Pleasonton’s efforts to ascertain Lee’s intentions.

-The next week, Lee approved Stuart’s plan to leave two brigades guarding the passes through the Blue Ridge Mountains, and to ride east with his remaining three brigades.
+The next week, Lee approved Stuart’s plan to leave two brigades guarding the passes through the Blue Ridge Mountains and to ride east with his remaining three brigades.
 Stuart intended to maneuver himself around the rear of the Union army and then ride north to join Ewell’s Corps in Southern Pennsylvania.
-Stuart’s objectives were to gather intelligence about the Army of the Potomac’s movements, and commandeer supplies if possible.
+Stuart’s objectives were to gather intelligence about the Army of the Potomac’s movements and to commandeer supplies if possible.

 Departing on June 25, Stuart skirted south of Major General Winfield S. Hancock’s Federal 2nd Corps.
 On June 28, his troopers plundered a Federal supply depot at Rockville, Maryland, capturing a train of 150 wagons.
 Sensing no urgency to return to the main army, Stuart’s progress was slowed by his decision to take his bounty with him, rather than destroy it.